-Instructions to Request Reciprocity (Texas Law Students)
+Instructions to Request Reciprocity (Texas Law Students and Alumni)

 If you are a Texas Law student or alumnus, the CSO will facilitate reciprocity requests from other ABA-accredited law school that accord reciprocal services to Texas Law.
 This is a very formal process that goes between one career office to another.
 Do not contact the school you are seeking reciprocity without as the initial contact should come from the CSO.